-Before any campaign was created or any system was built, we mapped the premium patient personas in detail — who they were, what they were searching for, what language they used, what made them trust a clinic enough to commit to £2,000–£30,000 of treatment, and what would make them choose a brand-new practice over an established competitor with years of heritage.
+Premium patient strategy — Authority Positioning Before any campaign was created, we mapped the premium patient personas in detail — who they were, what language they used, what made them trust a clinic enough to commit to £2,000–£30,000 of treatment.
+Every decision that followed was built on that foundation.

 The Waitlist Method — diaries full before opening